danluke2/software_defined_customization/experiment_scripts/README.md

 1) Stop the DCA and NCO and verify test performed on all devices:

-    * (DCA) verify a kernel module was downloaded for each host
+    * (DCA) In temp directory, verify a kernel module was downloaded for each host

-    * (NCO) verify an entry exists for each host in CIB
+    * (NCO) In CIB, verify an entry exists for each host

 1) Repeat previous steps 15 times for each test (10,50,100,175,250)